grothedev/actinet/README.md

 	- subscription for tags and users
 	- add about section
 	- tags and users searched for stay in input on page load
 	- email verification
+	- PostController middleware for hyperlinks and other formatting

 ###housekeeping:
-	- stay at top of page when showing a post
 	- spam prevention
 	- API documentation